jorgedlt/vpc2ec2-single-stack/README.md

 I plan on adding additional modules, for additiopnal private EC2, ELB, RDS, logging and Monitoring in the near future.

+be sure and see https://github.com/jorgedlt/awseasy - al be it, not a dependcy but works well in concert.

 /Jorge